Asset Documentation (Rooftops, Telecom, Utilities, Solar)

 Long-term monitoring for telecom sites

 Over time, small changes around a telecom site—vegetation growth, nearby construction, or gradual component wear—can impact access and performance.
-Periodic aerial inspections create a reliable visual record that helps identify these changes early.
+Periodic aerial documentation creates a reliable visual record that helps identify these changes early.

 Utility assets often span large areas and operate under strict safety and access requirements.
-While some inspections require specialized testing, drone imagery can provide valuable visual documentation to complement other inspection methods.
+While some utility review work requires specialized testing, drone imagery can provide valuable visual documentation to complement other professional methods.

 - General condition documentation of structures and facilities